manasa-arun/python/content/en/Tips/return-keyword-in-python.md

 ---
 title: "return keyword in python"
-description: " The `return` keyword is one of the keyword out of thirty-five keywords in python"
+description: " The 'return' keyword is one of the keyword out of thirty-five keywords in python"
 date: "2022-09-21T02:10:05+09:00"
 draft: false
 link: "python return keyword"